Ayomide05/Ayomide05/README.md

 # Hi there, I'm Ayomide! 👋

-I'm a DevOps enthusiast with a strong passion for cloud technologies and automation.
-Currently in the waiting room to become a full-fledged DevOps Engineer!
+I'm a Cloud enthusiast with a strong passion for cloud technologies and automation.
+Currently in the waiting room to become a full-fledged Cloud Engineer!

 ## About Me